Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 In an effort to clarify the relationship between BRCA pathogenic variants and prostate cancer risk, findings from several case series are summarized in Table 3.

-Estimates derived from the Breast Cancer Linkage Consortium may be overestimated because these data are generated from a highly select population of families ascertained for significant evidence of risk of breast cancer and ovarian cancer and suitability for linkage analysis.
-However, a review of the relationship between germline pathogenic variants in BRCA2 and prostate cancer risk supports the view that this gene confers a significant increase in risk among male members of hereditary breast and ovarian cancer families but that it likely plays only a small role, if any, in site-specific, multiple-case prostate cancer families.
-In addition, the clinical validity and utility of BRCA testing solely on the basis of evidence for hereditary prostate cancer susceptibility has not been established.
+Estimates derived from the Breast Cancer Linkage Consortium may be overestimates because the data were generated from highly selected families that had significant risks of breast and ovarian cancers and were suitable for linkage analysis.
+A review of the relationship between BRCA2 germline pathogenic variants and prostate cancer risk suggests that BRCA2 confers a significant increase in risk among male members of HBOC families but likely plays only a small role in site-specific, multiple-case prostate cancer families.

 Prevalence ofBRCAfounder pathogenic variants in men with prostate cancer